 There are still a few things you should do to keep yourself and your money secure, particularly if you’re not familiar with the store or you’re purchasing from overseas.

 Here are some basics

-- Before your browse, ensure your computer’s anti-virus is up-to-date and if shopping on the go, avoid shopping when using public WIFI or unsecured networks.
+- Before you browse, ensure your computer’s anti-virus is up-to-date and if shopping on the go, avoid shopping when using public Wi-Fi or unsecured networks.

 - Look for ‘HTTPS’ at the start of the site’s URL and a closed padlock icon in the address window on the payment screen/shopping cart page.
 This means that your session is encrypted (unable to be easily intercepted or read).